Tony Hernández and Honduran President Juan Orlando Hernández have been accused of having ties to drug trafficking

 Who is Juan Antonio Hernández?

 Tony Hernández is the brother of the current president of Honduras, Juan Orlando Hernández.
-In addition to being a lawyer, and according to the BBC, he has ventured into the politics of that country since he is a member of the ruling National Party of Honduras and has participated as a member of Congress.
+In addition to being a lawyer, and according to the BBC, he has ventured IGNORE INTO the politics of that country since he is a member of the ruling National Party of Honduras and has participated as a member of Congress.
 There, he was a deputy from the Department of Lempira.

 However, his alleged links with drug trafficking began with the scandal of Devis Leonel Rivera Madariaga and who was the leader of the drug gang Los Cachiros.
 Rivera revealed that Hernandez agreed to the payment, by the Government, of contracts made with the company established by the drug trafficker to launder money, according to CNN.
 Thanks to Rivera's testimonies, several connections that drug trafficking had with the Government have been unmasked.